-- Feed high quality, clean colostrum.
-Do not feed colostrum from known Mycoplasma cows. - Do not feed raw milk from known Mycoplasma cows. - If feeding waste milk, pasteurize before feeding following time and temperature guidelines. - Minimize cow-calf contact especially for known Mycoplasma dams. - Good ventilation in calf barns. - All-in, all-out calf facilities. - Clean and disinfect hutches and barns between calves or groups of calves. - Minimize calf-to-calf contact. - Provide a dry environment for calves. - Prevent contact between sick animals and calves isolate sick calves if possible. - Clean and disinfect pails, nipples, tube feeders, etc. - Treat infected calves immediately upon diagnosis. - Feed enough milk/milk replacer so that calves are doubling their birth weight by 60 days. - Feed clean water and calf starter grain free choice from day two of age. - Consult with your veterinarian to be sure that your vaccination schedule for respiratory disease is adequate.
+- Feed high quality, clean colostrum - Do not feed milk from known Mycoplasma cows - If feeding waste milk, pasteurize before feeding - Minimize cow-calf contact

+- Good ventilation in calf sheds

+- All-in, all-out calf facilities

+- Clean and disinfect hutches and sheds between calves or groups of calves

+- Minimize calf-to-calf contact

+- Provide a dry environment for calves

+- Prevent contact between older sick animals and calves

+- Clean and disinfect buckets, nipples, etc.

+- Treat infected calves immediately upon diagnosis

+- Consult with your veterinarian to be sure that your vaccination schedule for respiratory diseases is adequate.